geotools/geotools/docs/user/tutorial/datastore/write.rst

 Using CSVDataStore to Write Files
 ---------------------------------

-In this part we will explore the full capabilities of our completed PropertyDataStore.
+In this part we will explore the full capabilities of our completed CSVDataStore.

-Now that we have completed our PropertyDataStore implementation, we can explore the remaining capabilities of the DataStore API.
+Now that we have completed our CSVDataStore implementation, we can explore the remaining capabilities of the DataStore API.

-PropertyDataStore API for data modification:
+CSVDataStore API for data modification:

-* PropertyDataStore.createSchema( featureType )
+* CSVDataStore.createSchema( featureType )
-* PropertyDataStore.getFeatureWriter( typeName, filter, Transaction )
+* CSVDataStore.getFeatureWriter( typeName, filter, Transaction )
-* PropertyDataStore.getFeatureWriter( typeName, Transaction )
+* CSVDataStore.getFeatureWriter( typeName, Transaction )
-* PropertyDataStore.getFeatureWriterAppend( typeName, Transaction )
+* CSVDataStore.getFeatureWriterAppend( typeName, Transaction )
-* PropertyDataStore.getFeatureSource( typeName )
+* CSVDataStore.getFeatureSource( typeName )

 FeatureSource
 ^^^^^^^^^^^^^